unibonn/htcondor-bonn/docs/_exercises/4_submit_many_jobs.md

 > :question: What is happening?
 Where do you expect to find files on your submit machine?

+## Check out your results
+Ignoring any special rules, you basically win something if at least 3 numbers were guessed correctly.
+Did you win something?

+> :exclamation: Check out your result files:
+{% highlight shell %}
+cat lotto_results/*.txt | sort -n | uniq -c
+{% endhighlight %}
+> :question: What exactly does this command show?
+If in doubt, please ask!

 {% include footer_exercises.html %}